B-brane transport in anomalous (2,2) models and localization: Introduction

-The hemisphere partition function computed in~\cite{Hori:2013ika} has been conjectured to reproduce the geometric central charge~\cite{Hosono:2004jp,MR2553377} with all its instanton corrections, for geometric phases corresponding to compact Calabi-Yau (CY) varieties.
+The hemisphere partition function $Z_{D^2}(\cB)$ computed in~\cite{Hori:2013ika} has been conjectured to reproduce the geometric central charge~\cite{Hosono:2004jp,Iritani:2009ab} with all its instanton corrections, for geometric phases corresponding to compact Calabi-Yau (CY) varieties.
 The conjecture can also be extended to nongeometric phases and there are some checks and evidence for it in~\cite{Hori:2013ika,fjrwhpf,hemispherenotes}.
 For anomalous models, when the Higgs branches corresponds to a compact non-CY variety, some generalization of such conjecture have been proposed~\cite{hemispherenotes}.
+We study here the generalization to \emph{non-compact toric varieties} (not necessarily CY), which are Higgs branches of (possibly anomalous) abelian GLSMs without superpotential.
+Besides the aforementioned difficulty of working with anomalous models, we are then faced with a second problem: both the hemisphere partition function and the geometric central charge must be properly regularized in the non-compact case.

+We make sense in \autoref{sec:Ktheoreticaspects} of the zero-instanton geometric central charge~\eqref{cc-ours} of a compactly supported brane described by an object~$\mathcal{F}$ in the derived category of the Higgs branch~$X$ in an arbitary phase.
+The (zero-instanton) central charge is then a well-defined map from (compactly supported) K-theory to~$\CC$, computed using differential topology on toric orbifolds:

+with notation described in \autoref{sec:Ktheoreticaspects}.
+In particular, $\widehat{\Gamma}(TX)$ is the gamma class of the tangent bundle, and $\hbar$~encodes the energy scale and accounts for renormalization of the FI-theta parameter~$\tau$.
+The compactly-supported Chern character $\ch^{\text{c}}$ enables the integral~$\int$ to be well-defined, whereas a similar formula for non-compact branes is meaningless.

-In this work, we study the anomalous case, but when the Higgs branches are non-compact toric varieties (not necessarily CY).
-We then face two problems: first, the fact that we are working with anomalous models and second, the necessity of develop some regularization scheme to get sensible results in the non-compact case.
-We apply our scheme to the Hirzebruch-Jung resolutions, and use it to compute the hemisphere partition function of B-branes corresponding to sheaves with compact support on the Higgs branch.
-We check to leading order, i.e., in the zero instanton sector, with the geometric central charge.
-This central charge is a map from (compactly supported) K-theory to~$\CC$, whose computation requires the machinery of differential topology on toric varieties.
-We find perfect agreement.
+In models with non-compact Higgs branches, the hemisphere partition function $Z_{D^2}(\cB)$ of a GLSM B-brane naively blows up.
+We argue in \autoref{sec:hpf} that it can be easily regularized if and only if the brane~$\cB$ has compact support on the Higgs branch.
+We apply our regularization scheme to the Hirzebruch-Jung resolutions, and use it to compute the hemisphere partition function of B-branes corresponding to sheaves with compact support on the Higgs branch, namely (fractional) D0 and D2 branes.
+In all phases, we find perfect agreement between the zero-instanton sector of $Z_{D^2}(\cB)$ and the geometric central charge $Z(\cF)$ of the corresponding brane~$\cF$ on the Higgs branch.
+The match requires us to include twisted sectors of the orbifold's cohomology.